 So I want to kick off 2018 with some good news.
 Towards the end of last year, I asked on Facebook for your good news stories about your disabled children and your family experiences around this.
 I’ve gathered some of the responses and please add your own to this blog post’s comments below so we can get some good feeling vibrations going for 2018.

-Here are a few of yours that show that our children are amazing and, with the right support, they can really fly:
+So, here are a few of your positive experiences that show how our children are amazing and, with the right support, they can really fly:

 Your SEND children's good news!

 Annemarie My 19-year-old son is in his second year of an extended diploma and is getting distinctions.
 He’s been riding his moped on the road since he was 16 and has been with his girlfriend for two years.
 I'm so proud of him!

 Rachel This is my wonderful son Matt who is 15 and makes jewellery and sells minerals.
 He orders all his own stock and is very knowledgeable about geology.
 He makes bath bombes, wooden candle holders and beeswax candles.
 Here he is with his stock at a craft fayre.

 Avril After a horrendous five years, my eldest is now thriving at university, the middle is now in full-time school (after two years) and the youngest is doing well in school and has now got a wonderful group of friends.
 At times, I thought I could not do another day, but now wondering what to do with all this time I have now I am not having to go to endless meetings!

 Philippa My son got his 100m in swimming this year he is 3years old, he has autism and hypermobility.
 So proud!

 Paula: After a lengthy transfer of Statement to EHCP, a nightmare of a Tribunal battle, my big lad began a two-year course at a residential college (many miles away from home).
 We are two weeks from the end of his first term.
 He is absolutely flying and so very happy!